 Professor Jim Horne

 Professor Derk-Jan Dijk

 Director of the Sleep Research Centre, University of Surrey

-In Search of a Good Night’s Sleep is kindly supported by the Diorama Arts Centre, Regents Place, London; Arts Council England; Sleepstation, an online sleep improvement programme; and Sleepstation’s sleep consultant Dr Neil Stanley.
+In Search of a Good Night’s Sleep is kindly supported by the Diorama Arts Centre, Regents Place, London; Arts Council England; Sleepstation, an online sleep improvement programme; and Sleepstation’s resident sleep expert Dr Neil Stanley.